-Some governments are easing rules for isolation, citing dangers of economic and healthcare strains from omicron spread
+Some governments are easing rules for isolation, citing dangers of economic and health-care strains from omicron spread

 Canada’s seven-day average of coronavirus cases has jumped roughly 124 percent in the past week.
 Several provinces are smashing records, though analysts say the figures are likely an undercount due to stress on testing and tracing systems across the country.

-In Israel, authorities have expressed similar worries about hospital, transportation, and business strains as the country battles spiking flu cases and braces for more omicron outbreaks, despite having had one of the most rapid and wide-reaching coronavirus inoculation campaigns.
+In Israel, authorities have expressed similar worries about hospital, transportation and business strains as the country battles spiking flu cases and braces for more omicron outbreaks, despite having had one of the most rapid and wide-reaching coronavirus vaccination campaigns.

 Israel on Monday began a two-week trial of a fourth vaccine dose, after rolling out booster shots starting this summer.

-As of Wednesday, only unvaccinated individuals exposed to the virus will have to quarantine for seven-days.
+As of Wednesday, only unvaccinated individuals exposed to the virus will have to quarantine for seven days.
 The vaccinated can instead be released with a negative PCR test result, along with the recommendation to steer clear for 10 days of large crowds and those at high risk of infection.

 Authorities have put in place strict border controls and vaccine or testing requirements.
-In publicly-run hospitals, infected medical staff members must self-quarantine for at least a week and then receive three negative PCR results before being allowed to return to work, said Sheba Hospital spokesperson Steve Walz.
+In publicly run hospitals, infected medical staff must self-isolate for at least a week and then receive three negative PCR results before being allowed to return to work, said Sheba Hospital spokesperson Steve Walz.

-Some officials, however, have recommended easing travel restrictions, citing that the economically-punitive measure cannot stop omicron once it’s there.
+Some officials, however, have recommended easing travel restrictions, citing that the economically punitive measure cannot stop omicron once it’s there.

 “The moment infections are spreading, there is no point in stopping entry from abroad,” Heath Minister Nitzan Horowitz said in an interview with Israel’s KAN public broadcasting.